 When: Marie quickly sets audience expectations by giving the day of her weekly newsletter and describing the content involved.
 She’s direct, efficient, and articulate.

 Takeaway: The signature photo

-After digging into the best articles about welcome emails, I was surprised that none of them mentioned the email signature.
+After digging into the best articles with welcome email examples, we were surprised that none of them mentioned the email signature.

 Your signature adds credibility to your business.
 Give your title, your Twitter handle, and website.
 Including your Twitter handle has the dual purpose of helping people reach you while spurring organic, no-cost promotion.

-Alex’s is one of the few welcome emails where his Google photo came through, which adds to the overall strength of this email by making him more personable.
+Alex’s is one of the few welcome email examples where his Google photo came through, which adds to the overall strength of this email by making him more personable.

 Who: Alex is the CEO of Groove, a customer service software for teams.
 Alex comes off as sincere and friendly in his email, using words like “appreciate,” “help,” and “I’ll do my best.”

 He even includes his email address, something most founders aren’t willing to make obvious, and offers to meet with anyone who asks.
 That’s a huge way to be remembered and show off his competitive advantage: providing great support.